ilios/user-guide/programs/edit_program_year.md

 ![view competency options](../images/programs/program_years/view_competency_options.png)

 **QUICK NOTE:** If a higher level competency is selected, it is assumed that any sub-domains are also selected.
-If a lower level sub-domain is selected, the other sub-domains are inferred to have been not selected.
-The parent domain can be configured to be included as an option or not.
+If one lower level sub-domain is selected and not any others, the other sub-domains are inferred to have been not selected.
+The parent domain can be configured to be included as a tagging option or not.